Alex Rullo: Rally

-Also in the 2024 season, he won the West Australian Rally Championship and took victory on tarmac at the Adelaide Rally.
+Also in the 2024 season, Rullo won the West Australian Rally Championship and took victory on tarmac at the Adelaide Rally.

-For the 2025 season, he linked up with former World Rally Championship star, Hayden Paddon, to further progress in the series within the Race Torque Engineering stable.
+For the 2025 season, Rullo linked up with former World Rally Championship star, Hayden Paddon, to further progress in the series within the Race Torque Engineering stable.

 At the third round, Rally Queensland, their combined results delivered Hyundai Australia's first 1-2 finish in ARC history.